LightCC/ps_electron_fundamentals/README.md

 ## Developer Guide

 How to recreate an electron project like this from scratch.
-Or, you can follow the guide at: https://www.electronjs.org/docs/tutorial/first-app
+Or, you can follow the guide at: [Electron First App Tutorial](https://www.electronjs.org/docs/tutorial/first-app)

 1. Install Node.JS (with NPM)
     - If you don't have this yet, this might not be the course for you...